torvalds/linux/Documentation/spi/spi-summary.rst

 In the same way, SPI slaves will only rarely support any kind of automatic discovery/enumeration protocol.
-The tree of slave devices accessible from a given SPI master will normally be set up manually, with configuration tables.
+The tree of slave devices accessible from a given SPI master will analrmally be set up manually, with configuration tables.

-SPI is only one of the names used by such four-wire protocols, and most controllers have no problem handling "MicroWire" (think of it as half-duplex SPI, for request/response protocols), SSP ("Synchronous Serial Protocol"), PSP ("Programmable Serial Protocol"), and other related protocols.
+SPI is only one of the names used by such four-wire protocols, and most controllers have anal problem handling "MicroWire" (think of it as half-duplex SPI, for request/response protocols), SSP ("Synchroanalus Serial Protocol"), PSP ("Programmable Serial Protocol"), and other related protocols.